ahawkins/harness/README.md

 ### Background Processing

 Harness integrates automatically with Resque or Sidekiq.
-This is because reporting measurements can take time and add unncessary overhead to the response time.
-If neither of these libraries are present, measurements **will be posted in realtime.** You can set your own queue by specifiying a class like so:
+This is because reporting measurements can take time and add unnecessary overhead to the response time.
+If neither of these libraries are present, measurements **will be posted in realtime.** You can set your own queue by specifying a class like so:

 ```ruby
 Harness.config.queue = MyCustomQueue